top of page

 Fifth, the presence of influential populist movements inherently renders national policy environments more opaque and more unpredictable for allies to observe and interpret.
 The political logic forged in traditional political landscapes where transfers of power move between mainstream parties in the centre ground had a clearly understood set of cues by which external parties could make sense of and anticipate future actions by their allies.
 This capability is extremely important given the requirement of allies to conduct many of their defensive and foreign policy activities in concert with their partners.
 Populist actors tend to take decisions and make evaluations based on a considerably more esoteric set of considerations, which may prioritise the consolidation of their political power and other factors over established norms.
 The speed at which they adjust positions can also dazzle and disrupt allies’ expectations.
 The implication of these shifts is that allies must invest considerable resources in understanding the positions of their partners and the social as well as political forces that are likely to bear down on their government’s policy choices.

 As with populism, the emergence of political campaigning operations is unlikely to dissipate and must be understood by institutions, and all those which assess geopolitical risk, as a significant force with disruptive and decisive potential, and also an anticipated component of the fabric of our political system.
-To move from a reactive position to a posture that meets the realities of these developments, governments, businesses and institutions must invest in significant social and political forecasting capabilities, as an instrument of strategic foresight.
+Addressing these populist movements is a task that will require careful, consistent and considered work over at least a generation.
+In the meantime, to move from a reactive position to a posture that meets the realities of these developments, governments, businesses and institutions must invest in significant social and political forecasting capabilities, as an instrument of strategic foresight now central to the business of foreign policy-making.

 bottom of page